 Conversational analytics is the process of extracting usable data from human speech and conversation using natural language processing (NLP) to allow computers to “understand” speech and artificial intelligence (AI) to extract and organize data from it.
 I know, that’s a lot of alphabet soup to deal with, but what conversational AI boils down to is giving machines the ability to process speech and allowing people to gain insights from massive numbers of conversations at scale — both of which were daunting if not impossible tasks just a few years ago.

-Conversational analytics is used to extract and process data from both spoken speech (e.g. phone calls and voice assistants) and typed speech (e.g. customer service chatbots).
+Conversational analytic tools are used to extract and process data from both spoken speech (e.g. phone calls and voice assistants) and typed speech (e.g. customer service chatbots).
 The applications are myriad, so we will stick with our area of expertise and show you how it’s used in call tracking software that allows marketers to understand call context, predict outcomes, and apply the data to optimize marketing campaigns and improve customer experience.

 Speech analytics, or speech recognition, is used everywhere.
 When you talk to Alexa, chat with Siri and, of course, when you use conversation intelligence software, speech analytics is at the core of what makes it all work.